jbostoen/iTop-custom-extensions/docs/support plan.md

 *IF* I move to newer iTop versions, the same scenario as above will be used for branches.
 There will be maximum 3 branches:
 * 'master' (current iTop release or work focused on compatibility with an iTop beta)
-* 'itop-<last main version>'
+* 'itop-last_main_version'
-* 'itop-<last LTS version>'
+* 'itop-last_long_term_support_version'

-# User support
+# Support
 These extensions are developed for internal use at the organization I work for.
 I'll be testing them personally, but support is not guaranteed.

-Most extensions were originally created to alter the default datamodel and adapt workflows to our situation.
+Some extensions simply alter the default datamodel and adapt workflows to our situation.
-New classes and features have been added as well - but evaluated regularly.
+New classes and features have been added as well - but they are evaluated regularly.
 Use these type of extensions at your own risk.